danicat/pacgo/step02/README.md

 ## Task 01: Enabling Cbreak Mode

-To enable the cbreak mode we are going to take advantage of a `init` function.
+To enable the cbreak mode we are going to take advantage of an `init` function.

 We said previously that the `main` function is the entrypoint of a given program.
 Besides that, we can also have an `init` function that perform initialization steps before the runtime calls the `main` function.